SCCM AND PACKAGES, THE EASY WAY

 Because we now have access to all relevant information, it is possible to generate interesting and applicable reports, without the need for additional research.
 The number of possibilities is almost inexhaustible, but to give an impression, I will mention a number of examples below:

 - Migration readiness.
-It can be seen per user whether all applications that this user needs, have been tested and in production.
+It can be seen per user whether all applications that this user needs, have been tested and are in production.
 If desired, this can also be done per department.

 - License compliance.
-By combining information from Active Directory, SCCM, Software Asset Management, Usage Agent and SparkleFlow, it is possible to trace flawlessly whether there are sufficient licenses and whether the number of licenses is not exceeded anywhere.
+By combining information from Active Directory, SCCM, Software Asset Management, Usage Agent, and SparkleFlow, it is possible to trace flawlessly whether there are sufficient licenses and whether the number of licenses is not exceeded anywhere.
 In addition, it will be possible to reduce any excess licenses.

 - Project status.
 At any time, it is immediately clear how the application packaging project is doing.
 All KPIs can be displayed in various ways.

 - Vulnerability alerts.
-By combining information about vulnerabilities with the applications in SparkleFlow, it can be indicated in real time where the greatest risks lie and a solution direction can also be indicated.
+By combining information about vulnerabilities with the applications in SparkleFlow, it can be indicated in real-time where the greatest risks lie and a solution direction can also be indicated.

 - Monitoring SLA.
-With internal or external customers it will be possible to monitor the agreements made, so that it is possible to make immediate adjustments.
-Think of lead times, costs charged or other measurable parameters.
+With internal or external customers it will be possible to monitor the agreements made so that it is possible to make immediate adjustments.
+Think of lead times, costs charged, or other measurable parameters.

 - Application dependencies.
 All application dependencies can be made visible in various ways.
-With a proposed change, it is easy to determine which applications could be affected, so that proactive action can be taken instead of clearing up the mess afterwards.
+With a proposed change, it is easy to determine which applications could be affected, so that proactive action can be taken instead of clearing up the mess afterward.
 This also applies to VDI-images.
-SparkleFlow can indicate which packages are in which images, so that it is clear whether old packages are still in use somewhere unnoticed.
+SparkleFlow can indicate which packages are in which images so that it is clear whether old packages are still in use somewhere unnoticed.

 - View costs management applications.
 Since SparkleFlow automatically monitors the entire process, it is possible to integrate cost calculations, making it very easy to indicate where the largest cost items are.